doekman/awkcss/README.md

 * Pattern is the selector(-list)
 * Action is the CSS property(-list)
 	- Function sets a propery
-	- A variable is used as property value
+	- A variable (or string) is used as property value
 * No specificity.
 * Inheritance (document/box-model)?
+	- Doesn't work now; see `width`.
+Work via state?
 * No Cascade....
 * Important? `next()` doesn't do it..?